-To Default the controller to factory settings, press and hold the Reset Button for at least 20 seconds.
+To Default the controller to factory settings, press and hold the Reset Button for a minimum of 20 seconds.
 This will cause a reset of the iNC controller erasing all existing configurations, including username(s) and password(s).
 It does not change the Energy (kWh) value and does not affect the outlet state.